-Standards for providing quality palliative care for all Australians have been in place since 1994 with version 4 released in 2004 and version 5 in progress.
-These standards were developed after extensive stakeholder consultation and seek to inform quality care for all Australians at the end of life.
-These standards apply to specialist palliative care services and primary care services.
+Standards inform us of what is expected.
+Standards for providing quality palliative care for all Australians have been in place since 1994 with version 5 released in 2018.
+These standards were developed by Palliative Care Australia (PCA) after extensive stakeholder consultation and seek to inform quality care for all Australians at the end of life.
+The National Palliative Care Standards (Edition 5) apply to specialist palliative care services.

 The National Palliative Care Standards clearly outline the expectations for compassionate and appropriate specialist palliative care.
 As part of the development process they were mapped against other standards relevant to palliative care including:

 Since publication of the National standards in 2018, other relevant standards have been released including the Aged Care Quality Standards.
 Although they do not refer to the provision of palliative care, reference is made to end-of-life care and three of the standards are particularly relevant: